williamteoh1976/Localization/Learn/LearningPaths-it-it.md

 ## [Learn the business value of Microsoft Dynamics 365 and the Power Platform](https://docs.microsoft.com/it-it/learn/paths/learn-business-value-of-dynamics-365-and-power-platform)
 #### Percorso di apprendimento - 6 h 56 min - Numero di moduli: 15
 Are you interested in learning about business applications?
-Or perhaps you don’t know where to begin with Microsoft Dynamics 365 and Power Platform applications?
+Or perhaps you don't know where to begin with Microsoft Dynamics 365 and Power Platform applications?
 This learning experience will take you on a journey that will begin by showing you how digital transformation and the power of business applications can transform your business.
-We will cover how Dynamics 365 and Power Platform help you make informed decisions based on your organization’s needs and goals.
+We will cover how Dynamics 365 and Power Platform help you make informed decisions based on your organization's needs and goals.

 Modules:
 - Welcome to Microsoft Business Applications